 In the first place, modern Yoga classes revolve around fitness goals.
-Therefore, it is important to start with an opening, then a warm-up, then move on to the main body of the lesson, and finally end with a closing.
-Additionally, the warm-up should be designed to gradually get the students’ heart rates up and prepare their bodies for the stretches and poses that they will be doing.
-Likewise, the main body of the lesson is often focused on teaching the students the poses and stretches that you want them to learn.
+Therefore, it is important to start with an opening, then a warm-up, move on to the main body of the lesson, and end with a closing.
+Additionally, the warm-up should be designed to gradually get the students’ heart rates up and prepare their bodies for the stretches and poses they will be doing.
+Likewise, the main body of the lesson is often focused on teaching the students the poses and stretches you want them to learn.
 Then, the cool-down should be designed to help the students relax their muscles and bring their heart rates down.

 Why Do We Become Teachers?

 There are many reasons why we teach Yoga.
 For some of us, it is a way to share our love of Yoga with others.
 We want to help people experience the joy, peace, and benefits that yoga can bring into their lives.
 For others of us, teaching is a way to deepen our practice.
 Therefore, by instructing students, we also focus our attention and connect with our breath.
 There are many reasons why people become yoga instructors.
 Some people do it to share their love of Yoga with others, while others do it to help people heal physically, mentally, and emotionally.
 Yoga instructors often deeply understand the human body and how it works.
 They know how to teach Yoga to help people relax, de-stress, and feel better.
 Becoming a Yoga instructor is a way to make a positive difference in the world.